baptisteArno/typebot.io/apps/docs/docs/faq.md

 ## How can I change my password

 Typebot doesn't store any password.
 Its login works with Github, Google, Facebook and Magic link email.

+## Can I set a variable with the Script block?

+No, the script block is only meant to execute a script.
+You can't set a variable with/in it.
+If you need to set a variable with some code, you can use the [Set variable block](/editor/blocks/logic/set-variable).